 - take the SAT or ACT again – nearly all students at Appalachian take these more than once

-- begin admission and scholarship essays early to allow time for proofing
+- begin your applications for admission and scholarships as early as August to allow time for proofing

 - request letters of recommendation for scholarships early

 - complete the FAFSA as early as October

 - plan for spring event dates at Appalachian

 - update Appalachian with any changes to your coursework and keep your grades up

 - discuss your financial aid package with family and Appalachian’s financial aid staff

 - once admitted, submit your enrollment deposit!